Opioids Misuse and Abuse

 There are many possible solutions that can be taken to combat and prevent this problem.
 On the federal level, laws can be created and implemented to prevent drug abuse, provide access to treatment, and create educational programs for patients, health care providers and pharmacists.
 The most recent update to the ONDCP’s National Drug Control Strategy focuses on safe prescribing practices, which is an important component among a wide range of actions being taken by the federal government and agencies.

-The Big Cities Health Coalition's comment on the Centers for Disease Control and Prevention's recent Guideline for Prescribing Opioids for Chronic Pain.
-Read the letter here.
+The Big Cities Health Coalition's wrote a letter to comment on the Centers for Disease Control and Prevention's recent Guideline for Prescribing Opioids for Chronic Pain.

 Throughout 2016, the Coalition was active in stressing to members of Congress the importance of passing key legislation to address this crisis:

-- A letter to U.S. Senators Harry Reid and Mitch McConnell, requesting their support for the passage of S.524, the “Comprehensive Addiction and Recovery Act" (CARA).
+- Sent a letter to U.S. Senators Harry Reid and Mitch McConnell, requesting their support for the passage of S.524, the “Comprehensive Addiction and Recovery Act" (CARA).
 Members also requested that legislators go a step further by also supporting "The Recovery Enhancement for Addiction Treatment (TREAT) Act,” (S.1455).

 Local Public Health vs. America’s Opioid Epidemic